Fire Emblem Heroes: Development

+Fire Emblem Heroes was initially conceived of by Nintendo, who at the time sought to expand into the mobile game market, and wanted a new Fire Emblem title as one of these titles.
+Fire Emblem Heroes is developed by Intelligent Systems, the studio within Nintendo that has produced the other games of the Fire Emblem series, with the company leading development of Heroes to ensure it would be a proper Fire Emblem game optimized for mobile devices.
+Many of Heroes developers had also worked on the mainline Fire Emblem titles, and were heavily focused on ensuring the game's quality compared to mainline titles while maintaining a beginner-friendly, smaller-scale gameplay environment compared to them, notably in the form of the game's map design, which was kept smaller for simplicity.
+Kouhei Maeda and Shingo Matsushita serve as the directors of the game at Intelligent Systems and Nintendo, respectively.
+According to Matsushita, the game's free to play gameplay model was conceived of to allow for as many people to get interested in the game as possible.
+The overall development team also came up with the idea to bring back characters from prior games, with the team feeling as though the game's gacha mechanics would help players get familiar with characters from throughout the series they may be otherwise unfamiliar with.

 The game was announced by Nintendo as the third mobile game made under the DeNA partnership in April 2016, alongside an Animal Crossing mobile game, and was originally set for release that year.
-Intelligent Systems, the studio within Nintendo that has produced the other games of the Fire Emblem series, headed up development of Heroes to ensure it would be a proper Fire Emblem game optimized for mobile devices.
-The game's title and gameplay details were later revealed during a Fire Emblem Direct presentation in January 2017.
-Immediately afterwards, Nintendo launched an online "choose your legend" promotion, in which players could vote for various characters from the series to be included in the game.
+The game's title and gameplay details were later revealed during a Nintendo Direct presentation in January 2017.
+Immediately afterwards, Nintendo launched an online "Choose Your Legends" promotion, in which players could vote for various characters from the series to be included in the game.
 The game was initially released in 39 countries for Android and iOS devices on February 2, 2017.
 As was the case with Nintendo's previously released mobile game Super Mario Run, Fire Emblem Heroes requires players to have an internet connection to play.